 — How quick edits and sharing from phones can augment social media presence.

-Daniella regularly lectures at high schools and universities, and she is available for assignments and speaking engagements internationally.
-She is a member of the board of trustees of the W. Eugene Smith Memorial Fund, and on the board of directors of the ACOS Aliiance.
+Zalcman is a proud member of the Authority Collective and Diversify Photo, as well as a member of the board of trustees of the W. Eugene Smith Memorial Fund and the board of directors of the ACOS Alliance.
 She graduated from Columbia University with a degree in architecture in 2009.

 Alice Gao is a self-taught photographer specializing in interiors, travel, and still life.
 She was born in China, grew up in New Jersey, and has called New York home for the past ten years.
 She focuses her lens on ordinary moments, striving to render them extraordinary by drawing attention to details, and noticing movements of light.
 Some of her current and past clients include Sephora, Tiffany & Co, Grey Goose, and The New York Times T Magazine.